gin66/FastAccelStepper/README.md

         - Stepper drive enabled on LOW

 FastAccelStepper offers the following features:
-* 1-pin operation e.g. peristaltic pump
+* 1-pin operation for e.g. peristaltic pump
-* 2-pin operation e.g. axis control
+* 2-pin operation for e.g. axis control
 * 3-pin operation for power reduction
-* supports up to two stepper motors using DIR/STEP/Enable Control (Direction and Enable is optional)
+* supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
-* allows up to roughly 32000 generated steps per second in dual stepper operation
+* allows up to roughly 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
 * Lower limit of 3.8 steps/s
 * fully interrupt driven - no periodic task to be called
 * supports acceleration and deceleration with per stepper max speed/acceleration
 * speed/acceleration can be varied while stepper is running
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards
+* No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)

-The library is used with A4988, but other driver ICs could work, too.
+The library is in use with A4988, but other driver ICs could work, too.

 ## Usage